happycube/cxadc-linux3/README.md

 `17.9 MHz 16-bit` - Stock Card

-`20.0 MHz 16-bit` - With ABLS2-40.000MHZ-D4YF-T crystal via tap de/solder (stock cards have rare chance of working)
+`20.02 MHz 16-bit` - Stock Card

+Note!

+`40/20mhz modes` have a rare chance of working on stock cards its recommended to just replace the stock crystal with ABLS2-40.000MHZ-D4YF-T for more reliable results.

 ## Other Tips